AC Repair in Tulsa, OK

 Do you charge a diagnostic fee?

-Yes, there's a flat diagnostic fee for repair calls.
-It's credited against the repair if you proceed with us.
-A real diagnosis takes 30–45 minutes — we don't cut corners and guess.
+Yes.
+There's a flat diagnostic fee for repair calls, and it gets credited against the repair if you proceed with us.
+A proper diagnosis takes 30–45 minutes of tech time and equipment.
+What you won't get is a vague quote that balloons once we're on the roof.

 When should I just replace instead of repair?

-Multiply the system's age by the repair cost.
-If the result exceeds $5,000, replacement usually makes more sense financially over the next 5 years — especially factoring in PSO rebates and the federal 25C credit.
+A useful rule: multiply the system's age by the repair cost.
+If that number clears $5,000, replacement usually makes more sense over the next five years.
+A 12-year-old system with a $500 repair is 12 × $500 = $6,000.
+Factor in PSO rebates and the federal 25C tax credit and a new high-efficiency system often ends up cheaper than you'd think.

 AC Repair Across the Tulsa Metro